(Updated March 2022) by Lee Martin MSc RD

 6 systematic reviews and meta analysis of the research evidence related to the Restriction Phase of the Low FODMAP Diet were completed between 2016 and 2018.
+In 2021 a network meta-analysis was published.
 Here we link to the research papers.

 2016 Marsh et al Does a diet low in FODMAPs reduce symptoms associated with functional gastrointestinal disorders?
 A comprehensive systematic review and meta-analysis